-Although trace minerals are considered to be micro-nutrients, meaning we only need them in small amounts, they are by far too important to dismiss.
+Although trace minerals are considered to be micro-nutrients, meaning we only need them in small amounts, they are far too important to dismiss.

 Many multi-vitamin and multi-minerals supplements on the market seem to forget the importance of these trace minerals.

 Luckily, there are companies such as Trace Minerals Research that are in the forefront of bringing the importance of these minerals into light.

-Even a simple fix such as using sea salt with trace minerals have helped many people suffering from minor deficiencies recover.
+Simply using sea salt with trace minerals has helped many people recover from minor deficiencies.